 Once the post is uploaded, create those graphics and share them with the link everywhere that you usually post.

-Facebook Groups are an awesome way that you can share you blog to an even larger audience.
+Facebook Groups are an awesome way that you can share you blog to an even larger audience and get that traffic you need.
 I recommend joining at least 5 different Facebook Groups that allow you to share your posts.
-Usually these groups will allow you to share your posts a certain day a week so mark your calendar and make sure that you are sharing that day!
-They also let you do social media posting on certain days so that can be a great way to get tons of new engagement!
+Usually these groups will allow you to share your posts a certain day a week so mark your calendar and make sure that you are ready to share that day.
+They also let you do social media posting on certain days so that can be a great way to get tons of new engagement.

 When you are sharing in Facebook Groups, make sure that you always engage with other’s articles.
 A lot of people ask that you leave an engaging comment so just always set aside some time in the day to participate.

 If you follow these steps you are going to get so much more traffic to your blog with every post you share, I can guarantee that.
-Thanks for reading along my 5 tips for driving more traffic to your blog, I hope you found these tips helpful.
+No more sitting around, waiting for traffic to find you.
+It’s your turn to put your posts out there and see your site growing.
+Make sure to share this post, the 5 steps for driving traffic to your blog on Pinterest for me.